RushSecond/RogueChallenges/README.txt

 - Level 2 onward has one additional gate.
 - Level 8 onward has another additional gate.
 - Level 15 onward has yet another gate.
-At this point the number of gates can range from 8-12.

 ----- Rogue Challenge 2:
 --- All levels have more monsters.
 Areas with relatively easier monsters have many more of them.